18.6 km (11.6 mi). With 449/352m ascent/descent.

 You'll need an OS Map, or a guidebook to the SDW with maps

 This is a ridge walk along the South Downs Way (SDW) along a good, easy to follow path.
-There are fine views in the moring.
-The afternoon is forested, so even though you're on top of the ridge, its like walking along a forested trail.
-There might be better views in winter
+There are fine views in the morning.
+The afternoon is forested, so even though you're on top of the ridge, it's like walking along a forested trail.
+There are better views in winter (weather permitting).

-At Coking its a (regular) bus ride to Chichester.
-Or stay overnight, and continue along the SDW towards Petersfield
+At Cocking there is a (regular) bus service to Chichester.
+Or stay overnight, and continue along the SDW towards Petersfield.

-If you walk in ther other direction, there is a nice pub in Amberley to finish in.
+If you walk in the other direction, there is a nice pub in Amberley to finish in.

 Divert north to Midhurst

-Midhirst is a pretty village with better bus service.
-Not walk checked.
 Cocking has good bus connections, but the train journey from Chichester is longer and more expensive.
-As an alternative, Midhurst is just a few miles north of Cocking, has a direct bus connections back to the starting point.
+As an alternative, Midhurst, a pretty village with plenty of amenities, is just 5 km north of Cocking and has a direct bus connection to Pulborough, which is on the same train line as Amberley, but one stop closer to London.

 |South Downs Way||